KissKissBankBank/bodacc/README.md

 # Bodacc

-Boaper is a scraper application that scrape every Bodacc announcements (2008-actual) on the DILA website in a Postgresql database [Bodacc](https://echanges.dila.gouv.fr/OPENDATA/BODACC/)
+Bodacc is a scraper application that scrape every Bodacc announcements (2008-actual) on the DILA website in a Postgresql database [Bodacc](https://echanges.dila.gouv.fr/OPENDATA/BODACC/)

 ## Getting Started